 Date Written: December 19, 2019

-Conventional wisdom in blockchain-based cryptocurrencies suggests that centralization of mining power undermines the credibility of cryptocurrencies because it enhances the risk of double spending attacks, where the same funds are used multiple times.
+Conventional wisdom in blockchain-based cryptocurrencies suggests that centralization of mining power undermines the credibility of cryptocurrencies.
+It does so by enhancing the risk of double-spending attacks, in which the same funds are used multiple times.
 However, centralization of mining power is commonly observed in cryptocurrencies.
-Contrary to a firmly held premise, our main findings indicate that under meager economic profits incentives to act honestly are increasing in pool size.
+Contrary to a firmly held premise, our main findings indicate that under meager economic profits, incentives to act honestly increase with miner and pool sizes.
 Our results illustrate how to design dynamic incentives that generate self-enforcing mechanisms in cryptocurrencies.
-In this setting the prospect of losing future income provides powerful incentives for large pools (which have centralized power in mining) to voluntarily act honestly and preserve integrity of the cryptocurrency.
-In our model we compare the double spending costs generated by these vested interests to the cost advantage of being a large pool.
-Our model conclusion that centralization is harmless is consistent with practices in 13 major proof-of-work cryptocurrencies.
+In this scenario, the potential loss of future income provides powerful incentives for large pools and miners to voluntarily act honestly and preserve the integrity of the cryptocurrency.
+In our model, we compare the double-spending costs generated by these vested interests to the cost advantage of being a large pool or a large miner.
+Our model conclusion that centralization is often harmless is consistent with the observed metrics in the 13 largest PoW cryptocurrencies.

 Keywords: Blockchain, Cryptocurrencies, Bitcoin, Double Spending Attacks